 There are specific accommodations that special needs children require which are usually unavailable in a typical learning environment.
 For example, students who have dysgraphia or issue with handwriting can utilize keyboards for completion of assignments.
 Other children who get easily distracted or have attention deficit issues are allowed to use fidgets or stress balls to channel their energy, thereby aid in increasing their focus on their lessons.

 Most importantly, homeschooling can give parents that sense of safety and security that a regular schooling environment might not have.
+“Parenting in general is hard these days.
+Parenting a child with special needs is often harder,” Dan Peters Ph.D.
 Some external learning environments can be quite uncompromising that may add more stress to your children rather than helping them cope and acquire knowledge.